What is a Wetland?

 Wetlands are Protected

 In 1972, US legislation enacted the Clean Water Act.
-Much of the regulation in Ohio is controlled by the Ohio Environmental Protection Agency (O-EPA) and the US Army Corp of Engineers. https://www.epa.gov/laws-regulations/summary-clean-water-act
+Many regulations in Ohio are controlled by the Ohio Environmental Protection Agency (O-EPA) and the US Army Corp of Engineers. https://www.epa.gov/laws-regulations/summary-clean-water-act

 Wetland Plants in Ohio